Semtech Corporation (SMTC)'s Financial Results Comparing With Taiwan Semiconductor Manufacturing Company Limited (NYSE:TSM) | New Business Observer

 |19.24

-Table 1 shows gross revenue, earnings per share (EPS) and valuation of the two companies.
+In table 1 we can see Semtech Corporation and Taiwan Semiconductor Manufacturing Company Limited’s gross revenue, earnings per share and valuation.
 Taiwan Semiconductor Manufacturing Company Limited appears to has lower revenue, but higher earnings than Semtech Corporation.
-The business that Currently has a higher price-to-earnings ratio is considered the more expensive of the two businesses.
-Semtech Corporation’s current price-to-earnings ratio is higher than that of Taiwan Semiconductor Manufacturing Company Limited, which means that it is the expensive of the two.
+The company that Currently has a higher P/E ratio is considered the more expensive of the two businesses.
+Semtech Corporation is thus currently the expensive of the two stocks because it has a higher P/E ratio.

 Profitability

-Table 2 represents Semtech Corporation (NASDAQ:SMTC) and Taiwan Semiconductor Manufacturing Company Limited (NYSE:TSM)’s net margins, return on assets and return on equity.
+Table 2 provides Semtech Corporation and Taiwan Semiconductor Manufacturing Company Limited’s return on equity, return on assets and net margins.

 |Net Margins